promise/readme/README.md

 ✨ Pushed 1 commit to biaw/test-area
 ✨ Pushed 1 commit to countr/website
 ✅ Merged PR #17 in countr/website
-✨ Pushed 1 commit to countr/website
-✨ Pushed 1 commit to countr/website
-✨ Pushed 1 commit to countr/website
-✅ Merged PR #16 in countr/website
-✨ Pushed 1 commit to countr/website
-🗣 Commented on #9 in biaw/phone
-✨ Pushed 1 commit to biaw/phone
 ```

 ## Repositories I maintain